Knowledge-Aware Federated Active Learning with Non-IID Data: Related Work

 \subsection{Active Learning}

 Existing active learning methods can be categorized into diversity-based, uncertainty-based, and discrepancy-based methods.
 Specifically, diversity-based methods~\cite{sener2017active,ash2020deep, parvaneh2022active} select representative and diverse data points that span the data space for query.
 Sener et al.~\cite{sener2017active} proposed a core-set approach that selects the most representative core-set from the data pool using k-center algorithms.
 Recently, Ash et al.~\cite{ash2020deep} proposed to actively select the data points that produce gradients with diverse directions.
 Uncertainty-based methods~\cite{yoo2019learning,sinha2019variational,zhang2020state,wangdual,kim2021task,beluch2018power} estimate the uncertainty of predictions using different metrics and select data points accordingly.
-Despite being simple to use, these methods cannot be directly applied in federated active learning, since they cannot handle the mismatch between each client model and the global model.
+Despite being simple to use, these methods cannot be directly applied in federated active learning, without the mismatch between each client model and the global model being handled.
 Some recent methods explicitly measure the informativeness of data points instead of directly calculating the uncertainty metrics~\cite{yoo2019learning,sinha2019variational,zhang2020state,wangdual,ebrahimi2020minimax}.
-Specifically, Sinha et al.~\cite{sinha2019variational} utilized an extra variational auto-encoder (VAE) to determine whether a data point belongs to the labelled data distribution and selects data points that are less likely to be distributed in the labelled pool for query.
+Specifically, Sinha et al.~\cite{sinha2019variational} utilized an extra variational auto-encoder to select data points that are less likely to be distributed in the labelled pool for querying.
 Despite effective sampling, these methods require extra modules for sampling with an increased computational cost.
 Discrepancy-based methods~\cite{seung1992query,freund1993information,dagan1995committee,melville2004diverse,cortes2019active} pass data points through an ensemble of models, namely a committee, and select the data points that cause large discrepancy within the committee.
 Freund et al.~\cite{freund1993information} proposed to randomly pick two models in the committee that are consistent for labelled data and then use them to sample from unlabelled data.
-More involved models usually make discrepancy-based methods more stable, but will also more computational cost, which also partially explains why they become less popular with the rise of deep active learning.
+Multiple models usually make discrepancy-based methods stable, but also increase the computational cost.
+This partially explains why they become less popular with the rise of deep active learning.
 It is costly to fit them in federated active learning.